neetcode-gh/leetcode/hints/buy-and-sell-crypto.md

 <details class="hint-accordion">
     <summary>Hint 1</summary>
     <p>
-    A brute force solution would be to iterate throgh the array with index <code>i</code>, considering it as the day to buy, and trying all possible options for selling it on the days to the right of index <code>i</code>.
+    A brute force solution would be to iterate through the array with index <code>i</code>, considering it as the day to buy, and trying all possible options for selling it on the days to the right of index <code>i</code>.
 This would be an <code>O(n^2)</code> solution.
 Can you think of a better way?
     </p>
 </details>